-Vacuum pump devices (or vacuum constriction devices) are a non-drug alternative to help a man achieve an erection, if he experiences erection problems following
+Vacuum pump devices (or vacuum constriction devices) are a non-drug alternative for men who have erection problems following treatment for prostate cancer.

 It may take some experimentation to find the right-sized band with the right amount of tension.
 Once the band is in place, the cylinder can be removed for lovemaking.
 Generally, the band should remain in place for no more than 30 minutes to prevent injury.

-The reason a pop-off valve.
-The reason for this is that a device that applies too much pressure can actually cause injury to the penis.
+The reason a pop-off valve is needed is because a device that applies too much pressure can actually cause injury to the penis.
 Also check with your health insurance to see which products are covered.

 Cornell University.
 Vacuum devices for erectile dysfunction. http://www.cornellurology.com/sexualmedicine/ed/vacuum.shtml.
 Accessed December 1, 2008.